-251 a.
+a.
 Relationship between Pacific SSTA and Texas EHW

-It is clear from Fig. 2b that there is a strong relation between Texas EHW and SSTA in 252 the tropical Pacific.
-Figure 4 explores this relationship further by compositing tropical Pacific 253 SSTAs and 200-hPa geopotential height in the preceding winter, spring, and simultaneous 254 summer based on the 10 most EHW events of Texas.
-We can see that warming and cooling 255 256 SSTAs appear in the western and central Pacific, respectively, resembling the mature and 257 decaying La Niña patterns from winter to summer.
-Correspondingly, as shown in the right panels of Fig. 4, stationary Rossby waves are triggered in the upper troposphere, which 258 259 originate from the central Pacific and propagate poleward.
-The stationary waves branch out in two directions over the North Pacific, one continuing across the Arctic region and dissipating 260 in the eastern hemisphere, and the other turning southeastward in both winter and spring.
-By 261 262 the spring season, an anomalous high pressure is found over the Texas area, which persists into the summer season.
-263
+It is clear from Fig. 2b that there is a strong relation between Texas EHW and SSTA in the tropical Pacific.
+Figure 4 explores this relationship further by compositing tropical Pacific SSTAs and 200-hPa geopotential height in the preceding winter, spring, and simultaneous summer based on the 10 strongest EHW events in Texas.
+We can see that warming and cooling SSTAs appear in the western and central Pacific, respectively, resembling the mature and decaying La Niña patterns from winter to summer.
+Correspondingly, as shown in the right panels of Fig. 4, stationary Rossby waves are triggered in the upper troposphere, which originate from the central Pacific and propagate poleward.
+The stationary waves branch out in two directions over the North Pacific, one continuing across the Arctic region and dissipating in the Eastern Hemisphere, and the other turning southeastward in both winter and spring.
+By the spring season, an anomalous high pressure is found over the Texas area, which persists into the summer season.

-The precipitation and vertically-integrated water vapor flux (WVF) composites for the EHW years are shown in Fig. 5, for both the spring and summer seasons.
-During the antecedent spring, the westward and eastward WVF anomalies prevail over the subtropical and mid-latitude regions, respectively, due to the anomalous atmospheric anticyclones, which results in significant precipitation deficit in southern North America.
-During summer, the divergent WVF anomalies intensified, and were accompanied by anomalous southward WVF leading to widespread precipitation deficit in Texas and its surrounding regions.
+The precipitation and vertically integrated water vapor flux (WVF) composites for the EHW years are shown in Fig. 5 for both the spring and summer seasons.
+During the antecedent spring, the westward and eastward WVF anomalies prevail over the subtropical and midlatitude regions, respectively, because of the anomalous atmospheric anticyclones, which results in a significant precipitation deficit in southern North America.
+During summer, the divergent WVF anomalies intensified, and were accompanied by anomalous southward WVF leading to a widespread precipitation deficit in Texas and its surrounding regions.